Update — June 19, 2026:

 Profile-level Reach engagement rate = (Engaged users ÷ Page reach) × 100

-Because Facebook's new reach source typically returns lower values than the old one, ratios can shift more visibly than the raw reach metric itself.
-If reach drops 20% and interactions stay flat, engagement rate goes up by roughly 25%.
+Because Facebook's new reach source typically returns different values from the old one, ratios can shift more visibly than the raw reach metric itself.
+If reach increases 20% and interactions stay flat, engagement rate goes down by roughly 17%.
 This is expected and reflects Facebook's change in how viewers are counted, not a calculation change in Emplifi.

 Removed metrics